 We agree treatment on the strict understanding that the sessions are necessary for the treatment of the member's medical condition.
 It will not always be appropriate to provide the maximum number of sessions for every patient.
-Our claims history shows that patients generally receive an average of 10 sessions with a Practitioner for each medical condition.

 We do appreciate that the number of sessions received by patients may fluctuate depending upon how patients present for treatment, but we ask you to consider this in line with your clinical governance arrangements.
 We in turn will monitor all treatment provided to our members and perform regular audits on Practitioners.